Scrimp on the slack; splurge on the sparkle – Hamster core philosophy.

 For this average price I have stayed in some appalling places – mostly because in many (especially African) countries there is only ‘awful’ and ‘Sheraton Grand’.
 But at the other end I have stayed in places that I never wanted to leave.
 A glorious place in Stuttgart; a magical gem in Levoca, Slovakia; a delight in Antigua, Guatemala.

 Transport: I do much more walking than the average bear.
-I get in to a taxi or a car rental perhaps four times a month.
+I get in to a taxi or a car rental perhaps a dozen times a month.
 I, for the most part, like long distance buses.
 I positively love trains and take them whenever it makes sense.
-I fly, on average, once a fortnight.
+I fly, on average, once a week.
 When I launched on this project I predicted that I would be doing much less ‘transporting’ and much more ‘staying’, but that has not turned out to be true.
 Summing all these modes of transport I have spent about $50/day on motion.

 Additional note on air travel.
 Many flights are in the ‘too far (or politically impossible) to take a train’ category, but at least once a month there is an intercontinental leg.
 There are amazing bargains to be had, but there are also the ‘bite the bullet’ no option flights.
 I cannot understand how New York-Tokyo is the same price as Addis Ababa-Djibouti.
 Averaging all my flights: $140 per leg, which is included in the transport cost above.